daddiovaro44/SCC-Project/README.md

 ### Docker

-The container is already uploaded on [Docker Hub](https://hub.docker.com/repositories/damiov) with the name `formula1` using a model based on random forest training model which obtained 0.7875 of accuracy
+The container is already uploaded on [Docker Hub](https://hub.docker.com/repositories/damiov) with the name `formula1`

 ### Kind